Chandan2597/Monte-Carlo-simulation/README.md

 This problem is important from a business perspective.
 Sales commissions can be a large selling expense and it is important to plan appropriately for this expense.

-Check the project for more insights https://github.com/Chandan2597/Monte-Carlo-simulation/blob/main/Project%20-%20Monte%20Carlo%20Simulation.ipynb
+Check the project for more information https://github.com/Chandan2597/Monte-Carlo-simulation/blob/main/Project%20-%20Monte%20Carlo%20Simulation.ipynb